 Before working at BlockApps, I created a number of dropship businesses by following a fairly standard process.
 I would identify a promising niche, source a small product line from AliExpress, and setup a connection between AliExpress and my Shopify store.

 After a few months of this, I came to an interesting conclusion.
 People were reluctant to buy products from AliExpress because of its poor UX for the Western consumer.
 It's not a surprise; AliExpress product descriptions are jammed with nonsensical keywords, the product photos are often comical, and the reviews are not exactly trustworthy.

 Around this time, I learned about Wish.com from Kevin Ryan, an entrepreneur in NYC.
-Wish.com took this realization and built it into an incredible product.
+Wish.com capitalized on this insight and built it into an incredible product.
 Instead of advertising replica products to the FashionReps community, Wish.com advertised generic products to the CouponClippers community.
 It was this distinction that made all the difference and allowed Wish to balloon into a $10b+ company.